|

 407. evacuation

-the act of evacuating; leaving a place in an orderly fashion; especially for protection
+the act of leaving a dangerous place in an orderly fashion

 408. speculate